micka-coder/talmedia/tanakh/ii samuel/tanakh-ii samuel-chapter-22-rashi_en.md

 ### passuk 1
-<b>On the day Hachem saved him.</b> In his old age after all his troubles had passed and he had survived all of them.
+<b>On the day Adonoy saved him.</b> In his old age after all his troubles had passed and he had survived all of them.
 <b>And from the hands of Shaul.</b> Shaul was part of the general grouping [of "his enemies"]?<sup>1</sup><i class="footnote">I.e. Why is he being singled out?</i> but he was his greatest enemy and pursuer.
 Similarly [we find], "Nineteen men and Asohel<sup>2</sup><i class="footnote">Earlier in 2:30. where Asohel is singled out because he was equal to all of them as Rashi points out there.</i> Similarly, "Go spy out the land and Yericho."<sup>3</sup><i class="footnote">Yehoshua 2:1.</i> And similarly, "King Shlomo loved [many] foreign women and [he loved] the daughter of Pharoah."<sup>4</sup><i class="footnote">Melochim I, 11:1.</i>

 ### passuk 2